kylebakerio/a-console/README.md

 pixel-width: 1080 // how many pixels go on the width (.9) side; 1920 per 1.6 will be auto-calculated to keep pixels square, so we don't have to specify that
 font-size: 25 // whatever is readable at the geometry scale you picked

+## performance
+while using the canvas means this app does not add draw calls and so should have relatively low impact on fps, no attempts have been made _at all_ to make it sensitive to garbage collection--it churns through thousands of arrays and objects as new lines are added. premature optimization is the root of all evil, so making it work was the priority.

 ## All options
 - **I always advise that you check the schema for up-to-date options.**